Chief B. Dean LeitnerChief from 1979 - 1988

-Beverly Dean Hansen was born June 7, 1933, on a ranch in Kansas.
+Beverly Dean Leitner was born June 7, 1933, on a ranch in Kansas.
 He was married to Rose and together they had two children, Greg and Debbie.

 After completing a tour in Japan with the U.S. Army from 1952 to 1953, the couple moved to Lincoln.
 He joined the Lincoln Police Department in 1956.
 Dean received a bachelor's degree from the University of Nebraska-Lincoln in 1974.